Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 New York.
 It was her experience working in English football where she began to develop the Yoga Sports Science® Methodology.

-Hayley is currently supporting a one-off global campaign around the issue of homeless and displaced families around the world.
+She recently completed working with a one-off global campaign on the issue of homeless and displaced families around the world.